White Spirit (1975-1981): a NWOBHM band from Hartlepool, UK.

-hite Spirit was started in 1975 by Janick Gers (guitar) and Graeme Crallan (drums), and eventually included Bruce Ruff (vocals), Malcolm Pearson (keyboards) and Phil Brady (bass).
+t would be in 1975 that White Spirit was started by Janick Gers (guitar) and Graeme Crallan (drums), and eventually included Bruce Ruff (vocals), Malcolm Pearson (keyboards) and Phil Brady (bass).
 Although officially a part of the NWOBHM style their sound featured a heavy dose of 1970s hard rock like that of Deep Purple or Uriah Heep mixed with keyboards .

 They got their start with a one-off 45 for 'Neat', titled Backs to the Grind with the reverse featuring Cheetah, which would also appear on 'Neat's Lead Weight compilation, then later on the retrospective New Wave of British heavy metal '79 Revisited double LP/CD in 1990, compiled by noted NWOBHM enthusiast (and Metallica member) Lars Ulrich along with former Kerrang! editor Geoff Barton.
 White Spirit was also featured on various other NWOBHM compilations such as Volume 2 of Metal for Muthas, the Muthas Pride EP, Brute Force and 60 Minutes Plus.